isntlee/Sagacity/README.md

 This site is currently deployed on [Heroku](https://sagacity.herokuapp.com/) using the **master** branch on GitHub.
 To implement this project on Heroku, the following steps were taken:

-1. Create a new Heroku App - unique name and EU Server
+1. Create a new Heroku App - unique name
 2. In GitPod login to Heroku through CLI to confirm existance of app. `CLI: heroku login.
 CLI: heroku apps`.
 3. Connect GitPod to Heroku.
 Use code found on Heroku. `CLI - $heroku git remote -a sagacity`
 4. Create requirements.txt file - `CLI: pip3 freeze --local > requirements.txt`